edsu/aotycmp/README.md

     # add rdio keys to config.py
     ./aoty.py | ./compare.py > aoty.json

+If you would like to add LastFM information to the json you will need to get an LastFM access key and add it to your config.py, then:

+    cat aoty.json | ./lastfm.py > aoty-lastfm.json

 Maybe I should have dumped the crawled data into CouchDB instead of chaining JSON dumps together like this.
 Could be more fun right?
 It would make it easier to not repeat spotify and rdio API lookups.